This post may contain affiliate links. Read my disclosure policy.

 After so many years doing life together, there isn’t another human being on the planet that I’d rather share my snot-filled moments with than my husband!

-It is such a privilege to do life together in marriage, isn’t it?
+It is such a privilege to do life together, isn’t it?

 I am not perfect.
 I never will be.
 I’ve stopped trying to strive for something that’s impossible.
-I’ve also recognized that he’s not perfect and our marriage is never going to be perfect either.
+I’ve also recognized that he’s not perfect either.
+Therefore, our marriage is never going to be perfect either.
+And that’s okay.

-Please take some time today to let your spouse know how they are loved.
-We get so busy and mad and crazy and tired sometimes, that we forget.
-So don’t forget today, okay?
+Take some time today to let your spouse know how they are loved.
+We get so busy and mad and crazy and tired sometimes, that we easily forget.